Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Data availability

 \section{Data availability}

-The used catalogue data are available in a standardized format for readers via the CDS (https://cds.u-strasbg.fr).
+The catalog data used are available in a standardized format for readers via the CDS (https://cds.u-strasbg.fr).
 The software code used in this paper can be made available on personal request by e-mail: \href{mailto:akhmetovvs@gmail.com} {akhmetovvs@gmail.com}.